-There are some pros and cons of the $\kappa$ -framework. $\kappa_i$ s give a simple and intuitive parametrization of potential deviations.
+There are some pros and cons of the κ -framework. κ_i s give a simple and intuitive parametrization of potential deviations.
 It has a direct connection with the observables shown in Table 11.
 It does cover a lot of possible modifications of the coupling.
-At the same time, $\kappa$ -framework has its limitations.
+At the same time, κ -framework has its limitations.
 Strictly speaking, it should not be understood as modifying the SM renormalizable Lagrangian by a multiplicative factor.
-For instance, individual $\kappa$ modifications violates gauge invariance.
-The higher order corrections in the $\kappa$ framework is not easily defined. $\kappa_i$ s do not summarize all possible effects of new physics neither.
+For instance, individual κ modifications violates gauge invariance.
+The higher order corrections in the κ framework is not easily defined. κ_i s do not summarize all possible effects of new physics neither.
 For example, in addition to the overall size, potential new physics can also introduce form factors which can change the kinematics of particles connected to a vertex.
 Manifestations of this effect will be seen in the discussion of the EFT approach.
+Furthermore, the Higgs-to-diphoton in the SM could have nontrivial on-shell and off-shell interference effect [47, 48], which can be used to constrain Higgs boson properties and help resolve higher dimensional operators.
 It is useful to pause here and compare with the EFT scheme introduced in detail in the next subsection.
-The EFT scheme relates $\kappa_Z$ and $\kappa_W$ , and further expanse them into three different Lorentz structures.
-In addition, some of these higher dimensional HVV coupling are also in connection with $\kappa{\gamma}$ and anomalous trilinear gauge couplings.
-The current EFT scheme does not include important new degree of freedom BRBSMinv and $\Gamma_H$ as independent parameters.
-Overall, $\kappa$ -framework does capture the big picture of the capability of precision Higgs boson measurement at CEPC.
+The EFT scheme relates κ_Z and κ_W , and further expanse them into three different Lorentz structures.
+In addition, some of these higher dimensional HVV coupling are also in connection with κ{γ} and anomalous trilinear gauge couplings.
+The current EFT scheme does not include important new degree of freedom BR^{BSM}{inv} and Γ_H as independent parameters.
+Overall, κ -framework does capture the big picture of the capability of precision Higgs boson measurement at CEPC.
 It is useful as long as we understand its limitation.

 The LHC and especially the HL-LHC will provide valuable and complementary information about the Higgs boson properties.
-For example, the LHC is capable of directly measure the $t\bar{t}H$ process [44, 45].
-In addition, the LHC could use differential cross sections to differentiate top-loop contributions and other heavy particle-loop contributions to the Higgs boson to gluon coupling [46-49], and similarly to separate contributions from different operators to the Higgs boson to vector boson couplings [50].
-For the purpose of the coupling fit in the $\kappa$ -framework, the LHC with its large statistics, helps improving precision on rare processes such as Higgs boson to diphoton couplings.
+For example, the LHC is capable of directly measure the $t\bar{t}H$ process [50, 51].
+In addition, the LHC could use differential cross sections to differentiate top-loop contributions and other heavy particle-loop contributions to the Higgs boson to gluon coupling [52-55], and similarly to separate contributions from different operators to the Higgs boson to vector boson couplings [56].
+For the purpose of the coupling fit in the κ -framework, the LHC with its large statistics, helps improving precision on rare processes such as Higgs boson to diphoton couplings.
 Note that a large portion of the systematics intrinsic to a hadron collider would be canceled by taking ratios of measured cross sections.
-For example, combining the ratio of the rates $pp \to H \to \gamma\gamma$ and $pp \to H \to ZZ^$ and the measurement of HZZ coupling at the CEPC can significantly improve the measurement of $\kappa{\gamma}$ .
+For example, combining the ratio of the rates $pp \to H \to \gamma\gamma$ and $pp \rightarrow H \rightarrow ZZ^$ and the measurement of HZZ coupling at the CEPC can significantly improve the measurement of κ{γ} .
 These are the most useful inputs from the LHC to combine with the CEPC.
 Similar studies of combination with the LHC for the ILC can be found in Refs.
-[51-55].
+[57-61].

-The 10-parameter fit and the 7-parameter fit for CEPC with integrate luminosity of $5.6 \text{ ab}^{-1}$ are shown in Table 12.
+The 10-parameter fit and the 7-parameter fit for CEPC with integrate luminosity of 5.6 ab-1 are shown in Table 7.1.
 In addition, the combinations with expectations (optimistically assuming no theoretical uncertainties) from the HL-LHC from Ref.
-[56] are shown in the same tables as well.¶ We assume the HL-LHC will operate at 14 TeV center-of-mass energy and accumulate an integrated luminosity of 3000 fb-1.
+[49] are shown in the same tables as well.[¶] We assume the HL-LHC will operate at 14 TeV center-of-mass energy and accumulate an integrated luminosity of 3000 fb-1.